What is Vitamin K?

-A- Complications caused by vitamin K are much rarer for adults than newborn babies.
+Ans:- Complications caused by vitamin K are much rarer for adults than for newborn babies.
 Severe deficiency can lead to Haemolytic Disease in Newborns (HDN).
-The disease is more common in premature babies than children born in full term.
+The disease is more common in premature babies than children born at full term.
 Factors responsible for low vitamin K levels-

 - Low levels of gut bacteria in newborn babies